INFORMSJoC/2022.0194/README.md

 ## Replication

-The [scripts](https://github.com/Yaqiong-Wang/2022.0194/tree/main/scripts) directory contains all the codes that generate cosine pattern based recommendations using either single node or spark-based distributed computing.
+The [scripts](https://github.com/Yaqiong-Wang/2022.0194/tree/main/scripts) directory contains the codes that generate cosine pattern based recommendations using either single node or spark-based distributed computing.

 You will need java compiler to run the code.